riscv-boom/riscv-boom/docs/sections/IntroductionOverview/RISCV-ISA.rst

     * This allows decode and rename to proceed in parallel.

-BOOM (currently) does not implement the “C" compressed extension nor the “V" vector extension.
+BOOM (currently) does not implement the proposed “V" vector extension.